programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ### How to Make Your Own Version of _Timeline_ With Index Cards

 To make a game that mimics the _Timeline_ mechanic, all you need is a small set of cards.
 You can make your own cards by folding a sheet of paper in half, three times over, before cutting the paper along the fold lines into eighths.
 Or, you can buy and use a stack of index cards.
-On the front of each card, write down only the name of the event in question and, on the back, write down the name and the year of the event.
+On the face of each card, write down only the name of the event in question and, on the back, write down the name and the year of the event.

 In 2018, I made a small deck of _Timeline_ cards using index cards for my family.
 Inspired by my children’s fascination with the character dance emotes from the video game _Fortnite_ (when those dances suddenly became ubiquitous on professional sports fields and on playgrounds around the world), I looked up the origin year of dances like The Twist, The Carleton, and The Nae Nae, and I built a small deck of cards with their names and years.
 I played the game with my family and it was an enjoyable experience for everyone.
 Even though I did not play the game myself, since I knew the answers, I enjoyed watching my children attempt to remember and use logic to guess the chronology of the different dances they knew.